-Day 7 – 03/05/2017 : Plan for the day was to visit Rhine falls in Zurich.
-Since Zurich was in close borders with Germany, we decided to visit the Blackforest region in Germany and searched for day tour packages that covered Germany Blackforest region, Titisee river, famous Drubba Cuckoo clock factory and Rhine falls.
+Day 7 – 03/05/2017: Plan for the day was to visit the Rhine falls in Zurich.
+Since Zurich was in close borders with Germany, we decided to visit the Blackforest region in Germany and searched for day tour packages that covered Germany Blackforest region, Titisee river, famous Drubba Cuckoo clock factory and the Rhine Falls.
 We spotted one such tour operator and took the day tour covering the placed mentioned above.

 Scenery en-route to Blackforest region in Germany

-Day 8 – 04/05/2017 : Plan was to do Mt.
+Day 8 – 04/05/2017: Plan was to do Mt.
 Jungfrau, from Interlaken.
-But, the weather conditions were not favorable.
+But, the weather conditions were not favourable.
 So, we changed the plans after reaching Interlaken.
 The train ride from Lucerne to Interlaken is called the “Golden Pass Line” and you can just keep doing that route up and down, any number of times.
 Such an amazing stretch, filled with natural beauty.
 Nature is so partial by having all its beauty in one place.

 From Interlaken, we changed our plans and visited Trummelbachfalle and a boat cruise ride in Lake Brienz.
-One could see all shades of green, blue and white colored water, in the lake.
+One could see all shades of green, blue and white coloured water, in the lake.